saltnpixels/seasaltpress/README.md

 # seasaltpress
 A simple starter theme for developers.
 Based on Underscores and Twenty-Seventeen.
-Check out the site seasalt.press to learn more!!
+Check out the site [Seasalt.Press](http://seasalt.press) to learn more!!